Russia launches largest drone attack yet, Kyiv officials say | CBC News

 In the northeastern Kharkiv province, regional Gov. Oleh Syniehubov said a 61-year-old woman and a 60-year-old man were killed in two separate shelling attacks.

-Kyiv Day marks the anniversary of Kyiv's official founding.
+Kyiv Day marks the anniversary of the Ukraine capital's official founding.
 The day is usually celebrated with live concerts, street fairs, exhibitions and fireworks.
 Scaled-back festivities were planned for this year, the city's 1,541st anniversary.

 The timing of the drone attacks was likely not coincidental, Ukrainian officials said.

-"The history of Ukraine is a long-standing irritant for the insecure Russians," Ukraine's chief presidential aide, Andriy Yermak, said on Telegram.
+"The history of Ukraine is a long-standing irritant for the insecure Russians," Ukraine's chief presidential aide, Andriy Yermak, said on the Telegram messaging service.

-"Today, the enemy decided to 'congratulate' the people of Kyiv on Kyiv Day with the help of their deadly UAVs (unmanned aerial vehicles)," Popko also wrote on the messaging app.
+"Today, the enemy decided to 'congratulate' the people of Kyiv on Kyiv Day with the help of their deadly UAVs," Popko also wrote, referring to unmanned aerial vehicles.

+Meanwhile, local officials in Russia's southern Krasnodar region said that air defence systems destroyed several drones as they approached the Ilsky oil refinery.

+Russia's southern Belgorod region, bordering Ukraine, also came under attack from Ukrainian forces on Saturday, local officials said.
+Regional Gov. Vyacheslav Gladkov reported on Sunday that a 15-year-old girl and a 17-year-old boy were wounded in the shelling.